 The Nchima (pronounced ‘Encheema’) Trust is a small charity, originally founded in 1962 by the Gardiner family.

 appropriately.
-The volunteers meet student beneficiaries regularly to obtain feedback on their progress, oversee projects and distribute items listed in the gift list
+The volunteers meet student beneficiaries regularly to obtain feedback on their progress.

 We try very hard to ensure that as much of the money we spend, is spent on beneficiaries.
-We minimise admin and associated expenses.
-We are very lucky to have a number of volunteers (some ex Nchima beneficiaries) on the ground in Malawi and a vehicle for transprt.
+We minimise admininstrative expenses.
+We are very lucky to have a number of volunteers (some ex Nchima beneficiaries) on the ground in Malawi and a vehicle for transport.

 We focus heavily on the education of young women and girls and our innovative school feeding project (see Page 2 – Ntambanyama) which has been running well for a few years, supported by Sibford School (Oxon), has had a very significant impact upon pass rates for girls at schooling age.